-The family as a dynamic system focusing on the effects of addiction on family roles, rules, and behavior patterns.
+Present family as a dynamic system focusing on the effects of addiction on family role, rule, and behaviors patterns.
 Includes the effects of mood altering substances, behaviors, and therapeutic alternatives as they relate to the family from a multicultural and transgenerational perspective.

-Counseling Alcohol and Other Drug Addictions
+Counseling alcohol and Other Drug Addictions

-Special skills and techniques in the application of counseling skills for the Alcohol and Other Drug (AOD) client.
+Special skills and techniques in the application of counseling skills for the Alcohol and Other Drug (ADD) client.
 Development and utilization of advanced treatment planning and management.
 Includes review of confidentiality and ethical issues.